-Intergenerational partnerships in aged care are a hot topic in the wake of the popular ABC Series Old People’s Home for 4 Year Olds.
+Intergenerational partnerships are a hot topic in the wake of the popular ABC Series Old People’s Home for 4 Year Olds.
 Across our Seasons communities we have a number of intergenerational partnerships from playgroups through to high school mentoring programs which are having a positive impact on everyone involved.

 This positive impact was mirrored by an evaluative study carried out by the University of Western Sydney, which revealed that pairing pre-school aged children with aged care residents offered a number of mutual benefits.

 These included making connections between people, new perspectives for children and aged care participants and promotion of increased awareness and understanding between the younger and older generations as they observed and reached out to one another.

 Seasons Sinnamon Park has recently started an intergenerational playgroup and it’s already a favourite with residents who are enjoying interacting with local parents and their children who come in for a play.

 Other communities have long-standing partnerships with local early learning centres with reciprocal visits taking place monthly.